 This is the best recipe for Fool-Proof Medium-Rare Prime Rib that you'll ever find.
 As in.....You won't ever make it any other way!
 And let's just face it - making prime rib is pretty scary and overwhelming until you get a few of them under your belt.
 So rest assured, this recipe is nearly fool proof! #StandingRibRoast #beef #primerib #BestPrimeRibRecipeEver #BestPrimeRibRecipeInTheWorld

-3-4 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap roast from all packaging.
-Let rib roast rest on the counter to remove the chill from the meat.
-(This helps the roast to cook much more evenly and is a very important step of this recipe's success!)
+3-4 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap the roast from all packaging.
+Let the rib roast rest on the counter to remove the majority of the chill from the exterior of the roast.
+(This helps the roast to cook much more evenly and is a very important step for the success of this recipe.)

 **What to do if someone thinks their prime rib slice is too rare?
 I keep a skillet of simmering beef broth on my stove top for this very reason.
 Simply place their prime rib slice into the simmering broth and let it cook for a few seconds.
 It will cook very quickly and you can then remove it from the broth to their plate.
 Everybody's happy!!